 Surveyed municipalities and private haulers within the region did not indicate any resource recovery operations.
 Current recycling operations collect material and transfer recyclable material outside of the region for resource recovery.
-Recycling operations in the region lag behind anticipated goals without a resource recovery facility.
-Many municipalities operate some form of recycling operations, but predominately act to collect, sort, and transfer materials outside of the region.
+Recycling operations in the region lag behind anticipated goals without a resource recovery facility in the region.
+Many municipalities operate some form of recycling operations, but predominately act to collect, sort, and transfer the material outside of the region.
 With transportation costs, most recycling operations in the region operate in a deficit situation.
 Municipalities would push for additional recycling if a resource recovery facility existed within the region to lower transportation costs and aid in creating a profitable recycling operation.
-The lack of a resource recovery facility, but no plans during the long-term planning period are expected.
+The lack of a resource recovery facility is an inadequacy for both facility and practice.
+The City of Lubbock would like to develop a materials recovery facility, but no plans during the long-term planning period are expected.